Tuesday, December 6, 2011

 In fact, people often get into the habit of changing variables at certain levels, and never realize that these variables can be set at more global and more local levels.
 Of course, some settings, like shared_buffers can only be set in postgresql.conf.
 (These entries are usually marked with the file comment "(change requires restart)".)
 But other settings, like work_mem and search_path, can be set at many levels.
 This email gives a very concise description:

 The closest thing to global variables are GUC settings.
-These can be set globally in postgres.conf, per user and/or per-database via ALTER ROLE/DATABASE ...
+These can be set globally in postgresql.conf, per user and/or per-database via ALTER ROLE/DATABASE ...
 [IN DATABASE ...], per session with SET, per function via CREATE FUNCTION ...
 SET and finally per subtransaction with SET LOCAL.

 Of course, our documentation has an even more detailed explanation.